KariVigna/text-analyzer/README.md

 numberOfOccurencesInText(word, text);
 Expected Output: 0;

-Test: "It shoudl return 1 occurence of a word when the word and the text are the same."
+Test: "It should return 1 occurence of a word when the word and the text are the same."
 Code:
 const text = "red"
 const word = "red"
 numberOfOccurencesInText(word, text);
 Expected Output: 1

+Test: "It should return 0 occurences of a word when the word and the text are different."
+Code:
+const text = "red";
+const text = "blue";
+numberOfOccurencesInText(word, text);
+Expected Output: 0

+Test: "It should return the number of occurences of a word." const text = "red blue red red red green";
+const word = "red";
+numberOfOccurencesInText(word, text);
+Expected Output: 4

+Test: "It should return a word match regardless of case."
+Code:
+const text = "red RED Red green Green GREEN";
+const word = "Red";
+numberOfOccurencesInText(word, text);
+Expected Output: 3

+Test: "It should return a word match regardless of punctuation."
+Code:
+const text = "Red!
+Red.
+I like red, green, and yellow.";
+const word = "Red";
+numberOfOccurencesInText(word, text);
+Expected Output: 3

+Describe: wordCheck();
+Test: "It should return 'No thank you' for offensive words"
+Code:
+const text = "zoinks red green" const word